The Canada Learning Bond

-Between the ages of 18 and 21, your child may open their own RESP and request the CLB entitlements that they have not received.
+Between the ages of 18 and 21, your child may open their own RESP and apply for the CLB grant

 For children over 21 years of age, you can not apply for the Canada Learning Bond.

-35 years.
+35 year of age.
 Your child will have 35 years to use any money they receive through the Canada Learning Bond.

 Bring proof of permanent residency/citizenship to a Service Canada location (120 Wellington St W, Chatham) - its quick, easy, and you get the SIN immediately

 What is proof of permanent residency/citizenship?